nichelicorn/complete-javascript-course/05-Guess-My-Number/readme.md

 # JavaScript in the browser: DOM and event fundamentals

+# [Guess My Number!](https://codepen.io/nichelicorn/pen/YzEaWNb)

-## Guess My Number!
+## 68. Section Intro - Guess My Number!
 * This project teaches the basics of DOM manipulation, query selection, and updating CSS using JavaScript

-# [Guess My Number!](https://codepen.io/nichelicorn/pen/YzEaWNb)

-## 68. Section Intro
-* This section will cover the basics of DOM manipulation

 ## 69. Section Roadmap